macha-mochi/cpu-pathtracer/README.md

 The output image will be written to ```image.ppm``` (it will override any previous data that was there so be careful).

+This project is also multithreaded thanks to the OpenMP library so you will need to install that and possibly modify ```CMakeLists.txt``` to add it correctly.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)